 Although you can change your brake fluid, a mechanic can do it more quickly as they remain well-versed with the brake-flushing device.
 However, if you decide to do it yourself, make sure to use high-quality brake fluid.

 It's also worth noting that outside air can quickly pollute brake fluid, causing water vapor to combine with your brake fluid.
 This contamination can damage your brake system.

 However, if a professional brake repair specialist performs the brake fluid change, they will locate the brake fluid reservoir and drain all the old fluid before replacing it with new brake fluid.

 Your vehicle must also get lifted and have all four wheels detached to remove the old brake fluid liquid from the brake nozzle.
 To change your brake fluid, the hose is connected to the brake valve on one end and empties into a carton to collect the brake fluid.

 A seasoned mechanic will apply the brakes while the other opens the valve to ensure proper bleeding.
 When bleeding the brake fluid, the color of the old brake fluid should be dark, whereas the new fluid has a yellow tint.

 This "flushing" procedure gets repeated until the container has only fresh, clean fluid entering the brakes.
 Before reinstalling the wheels, the expert should repeat the process on all four brakes.

 A professional mechanic then performs a road test to ensure the brakes work properly.

 The Bottom Line

-In general, brake fluid should be replaced every 2 years or 30,000 miles.
+Brake fluid should generally be replaced every two years or 30,000 miles.
 However, your flush interval may vary based on your driving habits.